 Instead of being a joyous exchange, gift-giving often stresses me out.
 Especially during the holidays, when it’s socially demanded, the added layer of expectation leaves me dreading the process of finding the right gift.
 When holidays are fast approaching, I no longer view gifting as a mindful act of love but rather a necessary chore.
 I will put off shopping until the last minute or I will make a list of gifts I can purchase in one fell swoop, carrying out the task with military precision but not much heart.
 There is no thrill in giving when it becomes another errand on your to-do list.
 But with a more mindful approach, giving doesn’t need to be such an anxiety-inducing experience.
 It can be a way to build a deeper connection with your friends and loved ones—a way to show how much you care.
 Sure, material items aren’t the end all of a relationship, but they can serve as a nice reminder of your bond.
 And that is something worth celebrating, not stressing over.
 These five tips can help you become a better gifter so you no longer have to worry about piling onto your friends’ collections of extraneous scented candles and slippers.

 A gift doesn’t always have to be something material.
 In fact, it’s often better if it’s not.
 Especially during the holidays, when people are bombarded with physical gifts, it’s a relief to receive something that won’t take up more space in the hall closet.
-Concert tickets, movie tickets, a gift card to a favorite restaurant—these are all options that will most definitely be enjoyed, and won’t be a burden in your loved one’s personal space.
+Concert tickets, movie tickets, a gift card to a favorite restaurant, and yes - a subscription to Headspace — these are all options that will most definitely be enjoyed, and won’t be a burden in your loved one’s personal space.